SPAN-Enterprises/TaxLogics-SDK/sdk-python/README.md

 You agree to comply with all applicable laws and regulations and also agree to our Terms http://www.expresstaxzone.com/terms-of-use

-By using the TaxBandits SDK you agree to these terms.
+By using the TaxLogics SDK you agree to these terms.